Sweet and salty, buttery and tender, these Maple Roasted Carrots are a guaranteed crowdpleaser for the holidays.

 Ingredients

-• 3 pounds (1.4 kg) of skinny carrots (about 5 bunches of skinny carrots)*
+- 3 pounds (1.4 kg) of skinny carrots (about 5 bunches of skinny carrots)*

-• 2 tablespoons extra virgin olive oil
+- 2 tablespoons extra virgin olive oil

-• Kosher salt and freshly cracked black pepper
+- Kosher salt and freshly cracked black pepper

-• 3 tablespoons vegan butter, melted**
+- 3 tablespoons vegan butter, melted**

-• 1 ½ tablespoons organic brown sugar
+- 1 ยฝ tablespoons organic brown sugar

-• ¼ cup (72g) maple syrup
+- ยผ cup (72g) maple syrup

-• 1 heaping tablespoon Dijon mustard (regular or coarse ground)
+- 1 heaping tablespoon Dijon mustard (regular or coarse ground)

-• 2 teaspoons apple cider vinegar
+- 2 teaspoons apple cider vinegar

-• 6 garlic cloves grated
+- 6 garlic cloves grated

-• ¼ teaspoon red pepper flakes (optional, for a kick)***
+- ยผ teaspoon red pepper flakes (optional, for a kick)***

-• ½ teaspoon arrowroot powder
+- ยฝ teaspoon arrowroot powder

-• 1 large handful Italian flat-leaf parsley, chopped
+- 1 large handful Italian flat-leaf parsley, chopped

-• Flaky sea salt for finishing
+- Flaky sea salt for finishing

 Instructions

+- Wash and scrub the carrots well (they're dirty!), but don't peel them.
+Pat dry the carrots.
 If the carrots are skinny throughout, leave them whole for the best texture.
-If they’re fatter on the top, slice in half crosswise; keep the bottom skinny part whole; and cut the fatter tops lengthwise into quarters.
+If theyโre fatter on the top, slice in half crosswise; keep the bottom skinny part whole; and cut the fatter tops lengthwise into quarters.

-• Divide the carrots across the two pans.
+- Divide the carrots across the two pans.
 Drizzle with the olive oil and season well with salt and lots of black pepper (if carrots feel dry, add a bit more oil).
-Rub the carrots with your hands, ensuring they’re all evenly coated.
+Rub the carrots with your hands, ensuring theyโre all evenly coated.
+Spread out in a single layer and roast in the oven 30 minutes (35 minutes for medium-sized carrots), until browned in spots and tender, without tossing or stirring.

+- While carrots are roasting, make the maple butter glaze.
 Melt the butter in a medium bowl in the microwave, then add the brown sugar and heat for 20 seconds to help dissolve the sugar a bit (or you can do this in a small saucepan on the stove).
+Whisk the sugar and butter well, then add in the maple syrup, mustard, vinegar, grated garlic, and red pepper flakes if using.
+Whisk until well combined.
+Stir in the arrowroot powder and whisk well again.

-• Remove the carrots from the oven.
+- Remove the carrots from the oven.
 Whisk the glaze again to ensure the sugar is mixed well, then pour it over the carrots.
 Use a silicone spatula to toss and coat the carrots in the glaze.
 Roast for another 10 minutes, or until caramelized in spots.

-• Remove from the oven.
-If there’s a fair amount of glaze on the pan, gently toss the carrots in it.
+- Remove from the oven.
+If thereโs a fair amount of glaze on the pan, gently toss the carrots in it.
 Sprinkle on a few pinches of flaky sea salt.
 Transfer to a serving platter and garnish with parsley, if desired.

 Notes